play-with-go/play-with-go/_posts/2020-11-08-retract-module-versions_go116_en.markdown

 ```
 {:data-command-src="Z28gbGlzdCAtbSAtdmVyc2lvbnMgLXJldHJhY3RlZCB7e3suUFJPVkVSQn19fQo="}

-Ah, there is our mischievous `v0.2.0`.
+Ah, there is the mischievous `v0.2.0`.

 So what would happen if you were to rely on the now retracted `v0.2.0`?